hihielsa/ml-cancellation-project/README.md

 # Cloud-Native Order Cancellation Prediction Application
 ## Architecture

-The system follows a cloud-native architecture where data is used to train a model that is deployed as a containerized microservice in the cloud.

-## Architecture

 The system follows a cloud-native architecture where data is used to train a machine learning model that is deployed as a containerized microservice.

 ```mermaid